 - Sheet Pan Chicken Thighs With Sausage And Potatoes

 - Easy Red Chicken Enchiladas

 Did you make this Chicken And Yellow Rice?
 Let me know what you think in the comments below, and don't forget to tag me on Instagram @frontrangefed!

-Easy Chicken And Yellow Rice Recipe
+One-Pot Spanish Chicken And Yellow Rice Recipe

 For The Chicken

 - 2 tablespoon olive oil